OtavioSessaSouza/mtg_Deck_Randomizer/README.md

     Backend:
-        Get cards from a commander user give.
+        make a tetst route for a card(done) make a route from backend send a randon commander(done) Get cards from a commander user give.
         Change the number of cards the api gets at random. make a Front end